-Since its inception, the Company has incurred significant operating losses and negative cash flows from operations.
-The Company has incurred recurring losses since inception, including net losses of \$42.5 million and \$23.1 million for the years ended December 31, 2020, and 2019, respectively.
-In addition, as of December 31, 2020, the Company had an accumulated deficit of \$65.6 million.
+Since its inception, the Company has incurred significant recurring operating losses and negative cash flows from operations.
+The Company has incurred net losses of \$50.6 million and \$42.5 million for the years ended December 31, 2021, and 2020, respectively.
+In addition, as of December 31, 2021, the Company had an accumulated deficit of \$116.3 million.
 The Company expects to continue to generate operating losses for the foreseeable future.
-As of December 31, 2020, we have approximately \$92.6 million of cash, cash equivalents and marketable securities available for use to fund our operations.
+As of December 31, 2021, the Company had approximately \$70.1 million of cash and cash equivalents available for use to fund its operations and capital requirements.